-Missouri hit by tornados, quarter-sized hail, strong winds on Sunday
+Missouri hit by tornados, quarter-sized hail, strong winds Sunday

 Missouri was pounded with large hail and ravaged by at least one tornado